 STATEMENT OF SUBSEQUENT SELLER

-1
+1.

 Name, address, and employer identification number of seller in subsequent sale

-2
+2.

 Name, address, and employer identification number of the buyer in subsequent sale

-3

-3
+3.

+Date and location of subsequent sale

 4. Volume and type of taxable fuel sold

+Volume and type of taxable fuel sold

-The undersigned seller ("Seller") has received the copy of the first taxpayer's report provided with this statement in connection with Seller's purchase of the taxable fuel described in this statement.
-Under penalties of perjury, Seller declares that Seller has examined this statement, including any accompanying schedules and statements, and, to the best of Seller's knowledge and belief, they are true, correct and complete.
+con The undersigned seller ("Seller") has received the copy of the first taxpayer's report provided with this statement in nection with Seller's purchase of the taxable fuel described in this statement.

+Under penalties of perjury, Seller declares that Seller has examined this statement, including any accompanying edules and statements, and, to the best of Seller's knowledge and belief, they are true, correct and complete.

-Signature and date signed
+Sigr nature and date signed

-Printed or typed name of person signing this report
+Prin ted or typed name of person signing this report

-Title
+)